 These are all promising ideas that have emerged from talking to people within the companies that are succeeding.
 You don’t have to take my word for this either.
 As part of Inclusive Business Boost, we have had events, blogs, videos and discussions of the reports involving many multinationals.
 These have extended to warm words in the public domain from Pearson, RB, Medtronic and Essilor.

 Of course, it will take more than warm words, but I am now very hopeful that many more women and men will benefit from the expertise, resources and scale that large companies can bring to inclusive Business in the future.
 And while I will not stop sharing the story of the women entrepreneurs in rural Pakistan, I believe I will soon have many more equally insightful and inspiring examples of impact to share.

 The five reports can be accessed through these links:

-- Hystra: The Journey of Multinational Corporations to Inclusive Business
+- Hystra: The Journey of Multinational Corporations to Inclusive Business (no longer available)

 - Business Fights Poverty and League of Intrapreneurs: The intrapreneurship ecosystem: Creating the conditions for social innovation to flourish in your company